This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 eksctl create nodegroup -f trn1_nodegroup.yaml

-If you are running a distributed training or inference job, you will need EFA resources.
-Please install the EFA device plugin using instructions at EFA device plugin repository.
+If you plan to run distributed training or inference jobs, install the EFA device plugin following the instructions at the EFA device plugin repository.

 Deploy Neuron Device Plugin

-Apply the Neuron device plugin as a daemonset on the cluster with the following command
+Apply the Neuron Device Plugin as a DaemonSet on the cluster:

 kubectl get ds neuron-device-plugin -n kube-system